 Learning How to deal with parked cars!

 Passing parked cars is a relatively common driving test failure.
-The reason being that a learner driver may not effectively forward plan, is unable to predict a possible situation occurring or does not correctly judge a situation they are currently in.
+The reason being that a learner driver may not effectively forward plan is unable to predict a possible situation occurring or does not correctly judge a situation they are currently in.
 At Amdi Driving School, we ensure that all our students are fully prepared for this.

 The key to resolving a hazardous driving situation is thinking distance – the time it takes for a driver to react to a situation.
 Many learners fail tests not because they’re going too fast in legal terms, but because they don’t give themselves enough time to think.
 If the road ahead looks hazardous, ease off the gas, observe and think.